Spaniards in Mexico: Economic and social issues

 The Spanish community in Mexico includes business people, entertainers, academics, artists, and professional students.
 According to Milenio, Spanish companies are the largest foreign investors in Mexico.

 Xenophobia

-Hispanophobia began during the Spanish Civil War because of the influx of Spanish immigrants in the country during Lázaro Cárdenas’ presidency, which caused a change in the Mexican education system.
-Through an effort of nation building, the government began identifying with the Aztec civilization rather than the Spaniards.
-Key figures of Mexican history such as Hernán Cortés were demonized and a generally negative perspective of the Spanish conquest became official history.

 The word gachupín is used for Spaniards who live in Mexico and Guatemala as a slur, referring to conquistadors and people from Spain.
 Official history says Miguel Hidalgo y Costilla mentioned in the Grito de Dolores; Mueran los gachupines (Death to gachupines!).

 Diego Rivera caused controversy with his mural Historia del estado de Morelos, conquista y revolución (The History of the State of Morelos, Conquest and Revolution), painted between 1929 and 1930.
 He was accused of Hispanophobia and his mural created a diplomatic conflict between the Mexican and Spanish governments.
 Upon being asked about criticisms of his mural, Rivera only replied “¡ya apareció el gachupín!” ("here's the gachupín").

 Education

 Important Spanish schools remain in Mexico, such as Colegio Madrid of Mexico City, a scholarly institute founded in 1941 by Spanish immigrants and Mexican teachers.
 This is a private school for elementary education.

 The Colegio de México (Colmex) was an organization of Spanish Civil War exiles beginning as "Casa de España en México" (House of Spain in Mexico).
 In 1939, Alfonso Reyes would be president of the "Colegio" until his death.
 Historian Daniel Cosío Villegas played an important role in its institutionalization and the Colegio's library bears his name.